charlola/hugo-theme-charlolamode/README.md

 ### Add tabs

-In the config.yml you can add new tabs next to 'Articles' and 'Contact.
+In the config.yml you can add new tabs next to 'Articles' and 'Contact'.
 Uncomment 'Category' to check it out.

 ***Note***
 If you add a new tab, you have to do the following: